In Depth

 In 2018, the series featured 12 authors best known for their works of fiction, as opposed to their standard practice of interviewing authors best known for nonfiction works.

 List of episodes

 Note: The dates of original broadcast of each episode are listed below, along with the name of the featured guest.
-The name of the host is indicated in parenthesis.
+The name of the host is indicated in parentheses.
 Each date links to a video of the full interview.